weiqiangzheng1999/theme-academic-cv/content/publication/cai-accelerated-2022-1/index.md

 publication_types:
 - manuscript
 publication: 'Working Paper.
 NeurIPS 2022 OPT Workshop'
-abstract: We study monotone inclusions and monotone variational inequalities, as well as their generalizations to non-monotone settings.
-We first show that the Extra Anchored Gradient (EAG) algorithm, originally proposed by Yoon and Ryu [2021] for unconstrained convex-concave min-max optimization, can be applied to solve the more general problem of Lipschitz monotone inclusion.
-More specifically, we prove that the EAG solves Lipschitz monotone inclusion problems with an accelerated convergence rate of {{< math >}}$ O(\frac{1}{T}) ${{< /math >}}, which is optimal among all first-order methods [Diakonikolas, 2020, Yoon and Ryu, 2021].
-Our second result is an accelerated forward-backward splitting algorithm (AS), which not only achieves the accelerated {{< math >}}$ O(\frac{1}{T}) ${{< /math >}} convergence rate for all monotone inclusion problems, but also exhibits the same accelerated rate for a family of general (non-monotone) inclusion problems that concern negative comonotone operators.
-As a special case of our second result, AS enjoys the {{< math >}}$ O(\frac{1}{T}) ${{< /math >}}
-  convergence rate for solving a non-trivial class of nonconvex-nonconcave min-max optimization problems.
-Our analyses are based on simple potential function arguments, which might be useful for analysing other accelerated algorithms.
+abstract: We study constrained comonotone min-max optimization, a structured class of nonconvex-nonconcave min-max optimization problems, and their generalization to comonotone inclusion.
+In our first contribution, we extend the Extra Anchored Gradient (EAG) algorithm, originally proposed by Yoon and Ryu (2021) for unconstrained min-max optimization, to constrained comonotone min-max optimization and comonotone inclusion, achieving an optimal convergence rate of {{< math >}}$ O(\frac{1}{T}) ${{< /math >}} among all first-order methods.
+Additionally, we prove that the algorithm's iterations converge to a point in the solution set.
+In our second contribution, we extend the Fast Extra Gradient (FEG) algorithm, as developed by Lee and Kim (2021), to constrained comonotone min-max optimization and comonotone inclusion, achieving the same {{< math >}}$ O(\frac{1}{T}) ${{< /math >}} convergence rate.
+This rate is applicable to the broadest set of comonotone inclusion problems yet studied in the literature.
+Our analyses are based on simple potential function arguments, which might be useful for analyzing other accelerated algorithms.

 tags:
 - Computer Science - Data Structures and Algorithms
 - Computer Science - Machine Learning